 What’s Open on Christmas?

-For the part, you can expect some stores, drug stores, and gas stations open on Christmas Day.
+For the part, you can expect some stores, drug stores, and gas stations to open on Christmas Day.
 However, you might find others in your area.
 Make sure you call ahead to be sure before you head out.

 Major Consumer Retail Stores